jrekier/minimal-mistakes/_posts/2019-08-12-waffle-conundrum.md

 ### in short :

-I solve a relatively simple problem of geometry inspired by a culinary example from everyday life.
-I find that the final answer has no closed analytical form.
+I solve a relatively simple problem of geometry inspired by a culinary example from everyday life and find that the final answer has no closed analytical form.
 This illustrates how unexpected difficulties can emerge even in simple problems.

 ### in details :